Ramsey Angela

 Ramsey Angela (born 6 November 1999) is a Dutch sprinter specialising in the 400 metres and 400 metres hurdles.
 He won the bronze medal in the 400 m hurdles at the 2021 European Under-23 Championships.
 Angela earned four major medals as part of Dutch men's 4 × 400 m relays, including silver at the 2020 Tokyo Olympics.

-He won one Dutch national title (400 m hurdles).
+He won three Dutch national titles (400 m hurdles).

 Career

 Angela comes from Rotterdam and represents PAC Rotterdam.

 With the Dutch men's team he became European Champion in the 4 × 400 m relay at the 2021 European Indoor Championships held in Toruń, Poland.